 To ensure high flight efficiency at all stages, from launch to orbit, a combined propulsion system is proposed.
 It will consist of three stages and use hydrogen as fuel.

 At the initial stage and in the dense layers of the atmosphere, a steam-hydrogen rocket-turbine engine will operate.
-Then it will be replaced by a ramjet engine, and in the final section of the trajectory - a rocket engine.
+Then it will be replaced by a ramjet engine, and a rocket engine will be used in the final section of the trajectory.
 The use of hydrogen will significantly increase the overall efficiency of the system.

 In the future, such a space plane can also be used for high-speed intercontinental flights and space tourism.